 An autism assessment can be done in the public system through the BC Autism Assessment Network (BCAAN) such as the one offered through Sunnyside Hospital or you can pay for it privately through a clinic such the ABLE Developmental Clinic in Surrey, West Vancouver or their new location at the Pacific Autism Family Centre.

-The public system may have a long wait list (up to one year) for assessments and this may delay the treatment process.
+The public system may have a long wait list (well over a year) for assessments and this may delay the treatment process.
 The private system offers a more timely assessment.
 It can be expensive, although the fees may be covered by your extended health care plan if you have one.

 The other advantage of the private system is that you own and control the final report.
 Note however, that if you go private, you must have assessments from a pediatrician, a Speech and Language Pathologist (SLP) and a psychologist.